-2) Ba{xs} concentrations measured in samples collected using the trace metal clean rosette, equipped with twenty-two 12 L Go-Flo bottles at higher spatial resolution (31 stations) but with lower vertical resolution in the mesopelagic layer.
-Details about filtration, sample processing and analyses can be found in Gourain et al. (2018; this issue).
-Briefly, at each depth, two size fractions were investigated: $0.45-5~\mu m$ using polysulfone filters (Supor®) and > 5 μ m using mixed ester cellulose filters (MF, Millipore®).
-Between 2 and 5 L of seawater were filtered for the upper water column (surface to 100 m) and 10 L for depths exceeding 100 m.
-Excess seawater from the filters was drawn off and then the filters were frozen in acid-cleaned petri-dishes until home analysis.
+2. Baxs concentrations measured in samples collected using the trace metal clean rosette, equipped with 22 12 L Go-Flo bottles at higher spatial resolution (31 stations) but with lower vertical resolution in the mesopelagic layer.
+Details about filtration, sample processing, and analyses can be found in Gourain et al. (2018; this issue).
+Briefly, at each depth, two size fractions were investigated: 0.45-5 μm using polysulfone filters (Supor[®]) and > 5 μ m using mixed ester cellulose filters (Millipore®).
+Between 2 and 5L of seawater was filtered for the upper water column (surface to 100 m) and 10 L for depths exceeding 100 m.
+Excess seawater from the filters was drawn off and then the filters were frozen in acid-cleaned petri dishes until home analysis.
 In the laboratory, filters were digested with a solution of 8 M HNO3 (Ultrapur grade, Merck) and 2.3 M HF (Suprapur grade, Merck).
 Vials were then refluxed at 130 °C on a hotplate for 4 h.
-After gentle evaporation, the residue was redissolved with approximately 2 mL of 0.32 M HNO3 spiked with 1 μ g L-1 of Indium.
-Solutions were analysed using a SF-ICP-MS (Element 2, Thermo) following the method of Planquette and Sherrell (2012).
+After gentle evaporation, the residue was redissolved with approximately 2 mL of 0.32 M HNO3 spiked with $1 \mu g L^{-1}$ of indium.
+Solutions were analysed using a sector field inductively coupled plasma mass spectrometer (Element 2, Thermo) following the method of Planquette and Sherrell (2012).
 Total Ba and Al concentrations were calculated by summing the two size fractions.
 The accuracy and precision of these analyses were assessed using the BCR-414 CRM (see Gourain et al., 2018; this issue).